Testaccio

-Testaccio ([teˈstattʃo]) is the 20th rione of Rome, identified by the initials R. XX, deriving its name from Monte Testaccio.
-It is located within the Municipio I.

-Its coat of arms depicts an amphora, referencing to the broken vessels that Monte Testaccio is made of.
+Testaccio ([teˈstattʃo]) is the 20th rione of Rome, Italy, identified by the initials R. XX, deriving its name from Monte Testaccio.
+It is located within the Municipio I. Its coat of arms depicts an amphora, referencing to the broken vessels that Monte Testaccio is made of.

 History

 In antiquity, much of the Tiber trade took place here, and the remains of broken clay vessels (amphorae) were stacked creating the artificial Testaccio hill, which today is a source of much archaeological evidence as to the history of ancient everyday Roman life.